tyasemin/Data-Feature-Extraction-and-Retrieval-Pipeline/README.md

 Then check the services if they are working, it should be accessible on the 0.0.0.0:5602 for the kibana

-Build the following image for SAM+CLIP, again in the root directory of the repository
+Build the following image for SAM+CLIP, again in the SAM directory of the repository

 `docker build -t <image_name>:0.0.1 -f Dockerfile .`